0xPhaze/upgrade-scripts/README.md

 Make sure you understand what the scripts are doing.
 I am not responsible for any damages created.

 Note that, it currently is not possible to detect whether `--broadcast` is enabled.
-Thus the script can't reliably detect whether the transactions are only simultated or sent on-chain.
+Thus the script can't reliably detect whether the transactions are only simulated or sent on-chain.
 For that reason, `DRY_RUN=true` must ALWAYS be passed in when `--broadcast` is set.
 Otherwise this will update `deploy-latest.json` with addresses that don't actually exist.